bdowling/jquery-ui-extras/README.md

 If you find them useful, that's great, if you don't that's fine to.

-If you do use these modules and have any comments/suggestions improvements, I welcome you to fork the project and provide pull requests.
+If you do use these modules and have any comments/suggestions improvements, I welcome you to fork the project and provide feedback or pull requests.

 Example Uses